 Once you have completed your qualification, you will need to become licensed to preform plumbing work in your state.
 Each state has its own accreditation authority with slightly different requirements so it is a good idea to contact them before starting your apprenticeship so you can be aware what is expected of you and when you are required to become accredited.
 Some states require you to take a short test just to prove you are competent and understand local state regulations.
 Once this is completed fill out all the appropriate forms and you will be a licenced plumber.

 As you can see there is a lot more to becoming a plumber than just being physically strong as a lot of people think.
-And with the shortage of skilled work’s, the number of vacant positions is growing daily.
-Here at your local Gold Coast plumber Jetset Plumbing, all our plumbers are fully qualified and happy to help with any and all of your plumbing needs.
+And with the shortage of skilled work's, the number of vacant positions is growing daily.
+Here at your local plumbers, all our plumbers are fully qualified and happy to help with any and all of your plumbing needs.